seandstewart/bardly/pending/tragedies/timon-of-athens/uncut.md

 My lord? my lord?

 **TIMON**
-I will dispatch you severally; you to Lord Lucius;
+I will dispatch you severally; to Lord Lucullus you:
-to Lord Lucullus you: I hunted with his honour
-to-day: you, to Sempronius: commend me to their
+I hunted with his honour to-day: you, to Sempronius:
-loves, and, I am proud, say, that my occasions have
+commend me to their loves, and, I am proud, say, that
-found time to use 'em toward a supply of money: let
+my occasions have found time to use 'em toward a
-the request be fifty talents.
+supply of money: let the request be fifty talents.

 **FLAMINIUS**
 As you have said, my lord.